flyteorg/flytesnacks/docs/getting_started/running_workflows_locally.md

 # Running workflows locally

+TK - "Creating a Flyte project" emphasizes that projects enable you to package code to run on a Flyte cluster, so you would expect this article to mention packaging code (and workflow registration), but it doesn't.
+We should probably mention those things at least briefly.

 ## Running a workflow locally (not in a local cluster)

 [TK - why run locally + not in a local cluster]